by Niamh Lynch

-Instead, you're going to need a custom-designed help desk package.
-In the first instance, you're going to need a tool that can provide an interface via which your customers can make support requests, ask questions, and report problems.
+You're going to need a custom-designed help desk package.
+You need a tool that can provide an interface via which your customers can make support requests, ask questions, and report problems.
 At the same time, this system must deliver these requests to the right people, manage their response, and return the answer to your client in a timely, efficient manner.
 In theory, it sounds great.
 But there are hundreds of these help desk management apps on the market.
 How do you choose the one that's right for your business?

 Before you start looking for help desk software, consider these four points:

 If you've been around for years and your clients are traditional types, they'll often contact you by phone and email.
-If you're a younger business, however, you might communicate via Twitter and Facebook.
-You need a help desk tool that facilitates all of these methods, funneling them down to a single point of contact.
+If you're a younger business, however, you might communicate via Twitter, Facebook or even Snapchat.
+You need a help desk tool that facilitates all different forms of social media, funneling them down to a single point of contact.

 If your help desk software doesn't allow you to add personalized messages, you're missing an opportunity.
-There's no need for your company help desk to be bland, cold and forgettable.
+As I'm sure you know from sales over the phone, there's no need for your company help desk to be bland, cold and forgettable.
 Leverage the opportunity by making sure you can add a personal touch.

-Now is a good time to consider the other part of the equation.
+Now is a good time to consider another part of the equation.
 Sure, your clients can tell you when they have a question, but it's up to you make sure they get an answer in return.
-An integrated ticketing system (whereby a query is automatically converted into a support request) isn't always the first thing that pops into your head, but for all 'round service, it's essential.
+An integrated ticketing system (whereby a query is automatically converted into a support request) isn't always the first thing that pops into your head, but for all around service, it's essential.

 If a help desk tool is the most popular in its category, that means the majority thinks it's great.
-If your business doesn't fit to the average model, however, the most popular features might leave you cold.
+If your business doesn't follow the typical model, however, the most popular features might leave you in the cold.
 Think outside the box by investigating smaller options carefully, and checking out reviews to see what real users think are the strongest features.